 the underwater world for over 30 years.
 I love nature and photography.
 Published in many media and magazines around the word, from National

 Geographic and Stern to many Scuba magazines.

-So in the early 90s, she began to discover this magnificent new world, not with a space suit, but with fins, mask and tanks.
+So in the early 90s, he began to discover this magnificent new world, not with a spacesuit, but with fins, mask, and tanks.

 This passion has led him to visit many of the most famous and remote paradises in the world (Indonesia, Malaysia, Egypt, Sudan, Arabia, South Africa,

 Papua, Micronesia, Peru, Mexico) to try to capture, through his lens, the wonders of the underwater world enticing people to love, respect and explore it!

 He collaborates and has collaborated with several companies in the field, including the prestigious National Geographic and many of his photos have been published in international magazines of underwater photography and nature (Unterwasser, Asian Geographic, Asian Diver, Scubashooters) and also exhibited in New York at the ONU.